dio/gh-istio-envoy-version/README.md

 # gh istio-envoy-version

-This `gh` extension resolves the envoy version of an Istio release or any commit SHA.
+This [`gh` CLI extension](https://cli.github.com/manual/gh_extension) resolves the envoy version of an Istio release or any commit SHA.

 ## Install